 In fact, you don’t have to use a wheelchair at all.
 Ambulatory tennis (playing on your feet or prosthetics) is another way of playing the game that might be right for you.

-A great way to get started in the game is to come along to one of our one-day tennis camps for beginners.
-You can expect a day full of fun and friendship, at the end of which you’ll be able to play tennis.
-Specially trained LTA-licensed coaches will take you through a range of games and activities designed to get you started and you just need to bring yourself!
+A great way to get started in the game is to come along to one of our come and try sessions.
+You can expect a session full of fun and at the end of you will be able to play tennis.
+Experienced accredited coaches will take you through a range of games and activities designed to get you started…all you need to do is bring yourself.